 What a cake!
-I cannot take credit for this wonderful creation,we owe it all to the award winning young blogger Elissa Bernstein from her blog “17 and Baking”.
-I will give you the link to her site and the recipe below.
-I will also include a link to the video where she makes this cake on TV, and she was not only wonderful to see, but it also showed me how it was done, as the written instructions were a bit confusing for me.
-Once I watched it, I didn’t have to refer back to it, I got it.
+I cannot take credit for this wonderful creation, we owe it all to the award winning young blogger Elissa Bernstein from her blog “17 and Baking”.
+I will give you the links below to her site for assembly instructions and for the cake recipe.

-As for actually making the cake recipe,well now that is another story.
+As for actually making the cake recipe itself, well now that is another story.
 There is nothing wrong with the recipe, I am sure, I just have my own obstacles to deal with in my kitchen.
 The recipe is lightly lemon flavored and very delicious.
 The cream cheese frosting is heavenly and it comes together with great looks and taste.
-I am not sure that I would attempt this with a box mix, they tend to be very soft and you need it to be workable.
+I would definitely not attempt this with a box mix, they tend to be very soft and you need it to be workable.

 Okay, I am going to be brutally honest with you.
 The first time I attempted this, it bombed, and bombed in the worst way; not in taste, which was actually delicious despite it all.
 The recipe cannot be blamed, my kitchen is the culprit here.
 So how did it bomb?
 It was flat.
 Flat as a pancake.
 In fact, I have made pancakes higher than these cakes.
 It was also a bit rubbery, and maybe we could have had some fun bouncing it around the kitchen.

-I know, I know, some of you will tell me it is this or that, that there isn’t enough air so I need to mix more, or that I over-mixed, or that the chemistry is wrong, eggs too cold, flour old, did I use cake flour (yes, brand new boxes from different stores) or flour not sealed and got too much moisture, or that I should turn my head to the right 3 times and bark like a dog (just making sure you are paying attention), etc…but believe me over the last 4 years I have tried it ALL.
-It might be my oven, though it is a quality Jenn Air brand and is less than 8 years old.
-It might need a little maintenance, but for now, I will just take the challenge of making it work.
+I know, I know, some of you might think it is this or that, that there isn’t enough air so I need to mix more, or that I over-mixed, or that the chemistry is wrong, eggs too cold, flour old, did I use cake flour (yes, brand new boxes from different stores) or flour not sealed and got too much moisture, or that I should turn my head to the right 3 times and bark like a dog (just making sure you are paying attention), etc…but believe me over the last 6 years I have tried it ALL.
+It might be my oven, though it is a quality Jenn Air brand and everything else turns out fines, cakes just do not.
+But for now, I will just take the challenge of making it work.
 It also could be my elevation, or that it is humid in my redwood forest, or that this 75 year old house is just plain weird.
 I have learned to compensate, and so with a new recipe like this I knew a trial had to be done.
 If you have any other ideas and/or suggestions, please post below!

 My first attempt was flat, rubbery and dense.
-This cake has a heavy texture anyway and that is what I wanted because it is perfect for assembling this cake, but not to the degree of being so massively dense, that it might cause another Big Bang.
+This cake has a heavy texture anyway and that is what I wanted because it is perfect for assembling this cake, but not to the degree of being so massively dense, that it might create a black hole or a cosmic rift.
 The flat rubbery cake was far from perfect, but yet tasted great.
 So for this first trial, I just assembled the 3 flat layers and made a striped cake, and believe it or not my kids loved it.

 Now, I was more determined than ever.
 I had to get this cake higher so I could cut them in half and make that darn flag if it killed me!
-Also the only day I could make my second attempt was actually on the 4th (hence my late post).
 I looked up m0re ideas online and here is what I tried differently: